auxoncorp/modality-probe/modality-probe-capi/README.md

 # `modality-probe-capi`
 ## Overview
-`modality-probe-capi` is a library with a C that can be used to record events into a probe’s log, share log snapshots across probes, and report a probe’s log to a collector.
+`modality-probe-capi` is a library with a C API that can be used to record events into a probe’s log, share snapshots across probes, and report a probe’s log to a collector.
 The library is also targeted by the [code and manifest generation that the CLI does](link to cli).